monzee/retroprogress/README.md

 # Retroprogress
-Progress reporting, cancellation and retry for Retrofit requests
+Progress reporting, cancellation and retry for Retrofit requests.

-## a work in progress
+## A work in progress
+There are no maven artifacts yet, but it works.
+Copy-paste or use it as a reference for now.
+Look for the `JavaInteropTest.java` class for a couple of java usage examples.

+# License
+MIT